 - Pour the biscuit base into a 9” Springform pan and press firmly into the bottom and up the sides of your pan.
 Then set aside while you get on with the filling

-- I tend to use a stand mixer for this but you can also use a large bowl and an electric whisk (or use old fashioned elbow grease!)
+- To make the cheesecake: I tend to use a stand mixer for this but you can also use a large bowl and an electric whisk (or use old fashioned elbow grease!)
 Lightly whisk the cream cheese until creamy and smooth.
 Don’t over beat it - this is important.
 Then add the sugar and mix again

 - Then add the sour cream, vanilla extract, and salt, and stir until well-combined.
 Keep scraping down the sides of the bowl.